bottlerocket-os/bottlerocket-project-website/METADOC-SETTING-DOCS-DSL.md

 ...
 ```

-The process building the documentation would either be explicitly instructed that everything `foo.toml` relates to `settings.foo`  or it will derived it by filename or other means.
+The process building the documentation would either be explicitly instructed that everything `foo.toml` relates to `settings.foo`  or it will derive it by filename or other means.

 Under the same structure, a tag looks like: